 Major catalog changes (new product lines, discontinued categories), algorithm updates, or competitive shifts all warrant a roadmap review.
 At minimum, conduct a full reassessment quarterly to ensure your priorities still reflect current market conditions.

-Common questions about building and executing an e-commerce content roadmap.
+Common questions about building and executing a content roadmap for ecommerce SEO.